BlackSound1/textual-system-monitor/EXAMPLES.md

 # Memory

-When clicking the Memory pane on the Main screen, or clicking the `m` key, the Memory screen appears:
+When clicking the Memory pane on the Main screen, or pressing the `m` key, the Memory screen appears:

 ![Memory](images/Memory_Screen.png)